rainonej/Reddit-Projects/Class Documentation.md

-# Reddit Projects
+# Class: Subreddit_Predictor
- A collection of projects focused on analyzing Reddit data

-Here is a simple flow chart:
+this is it?

 ```mermaid
 graph TD;